 1. Swim at Choeng Mon Beach

-I was first introduced to Choeng Mon Beach by a friend who has lived on the island for many years.
+I was first introduced to Choeng Mon Beach by a friend who has been living on the island for many years.

-I was really thrilled to discover this place because at that time the area wasn't as built up as it is now and very few people came to swim there.
+I was truly thrilled to discover this place because, at that time, the area wasn't as developed as it is now, and very few people came to swim there.

-For those staying more than a week, it certainly makes a welcome break from the busy Chaweng and Lamai beaches, both of which can get pretty crowded, particularly in high season.
+For those staying longer than a week, it offers a welcome respite from the bustling Chaweng and Lamai beaches, both of which can get quite crowded, especially during the high season.

-Choeng Mon Beach surrounds the northeast coast of the island.
-It offers a mile-long stretch of sand, with a handful of restaurants/cafes to eat and drink.
+Choeng Mon Beach lines the northeast coast of the island, providing a mile-long stretch of sandy shoreline, accompanied by a handful of delightful restaurants and cafes.

 The sea there is perfect for paddling, as long as the tide is favorable.